Pros: Great use of the gamepad, atmospheric.

 And sometimes, as you arrive at your destination, you will be killed, either by the thing that killed you last time or by your former self, and you will have to do it all again.

-Early on I began to really regret not choosing to play the game in “chicken” mode.
+Early on I began to really regret playing the game in normal difficulty rather than in “chicken” mode.
 It’s not that I wasn’t enjoying the challenge, it was simply that I could tell the game was going to take me forever to complete.

 I died, and I died, and I died.
 And then I caught on.